digital-asset/docs.daml.com/docs/2.8.0/docs/canton/architecture/overview.rst

 In the implementation, the recipients of an envelope are not a set of members (as indicated above), but a forest of sets of members.
    A member receives an envelope if it appears somewhere in the recipient forest.
-   A member sees the nodes of the forest that contain itself as a recipient as well as all descendants of such nodes;
-   but it does not see the ancestors of such nodes.
+   A member sees the nodes of the forest that contain itself as a recipient (as well as all descendants of such nodes), but it does not see the ancestors of such nodes.
    This feature is used to support bcc-style addressing of envelopes.